learn-co-curriculum/dsc-lineq-numpy-codealong/README.md

 # Code here
 ```

-You see that the dot-product of any matrix and the appropriate identity matrix is always the original matrix, regardless of the order in which the multiplication was performed!
+You see that the dot product of any matrix and the appropriate identity matrix is always the original matrix, regardless of the order in which the multiplication was performed!
 In other words,

 > $ A \cdot I = I \cdot A = A $